labibaadinda/aws-documentation-lab/Cloud Foundations/README.md

 ## Conclusions

-### Launching Your EC2 Instance
+### Launching EC2 Instance
 The launch instance wizard enables you to quickly create an EC2 instance with customizable parameters tailored for optimal performance.

-### Monitoring Your Instance
+### Monitoring Instance
 AWS monitoring tools provide visibility into instance health and reachability for faster troubleshooting.

 ### Security Groups
 Security groups act as firewalls, controlling inbound and outbound traffic for EC2 instances to enhance security.

-### Resizing Your Instance
+### Resizing Instance
-You can easily modify instance type, disk space, and network settings as your compute requirements change.
+You can easily modify instance type, disk space, and network settings as compute requirements change.

 ### Termination Protection
 This feature prevents accidental instance deletion, ensuring service stability and cost management.